Kyle Doering: Men's curling

 After one season with Lyburn, Doering joined the Tanner Horgan rink at second for the 2019–20 curling season.
 On the tour, the team won the 2019 DeKalb Superspiel and the Manitoba Curling Tour Classic.
 At the 2020 Viterra Championship, the team did not make the playoffs.

 After the COVID-19 pandemic abbreviated 2020–21 season, Doering joined up again with Simmons for the again for the 2021–22 curling season.
 They played in the 2021 Canadian Olympic Curling Pre-Trials, where they finished with a 4–2 round-robin record.
 The team made the playoffs, where they lost in the B Semifinal to Glenn Howard.
 The team's third Colton Lott later took over the team that season and led them at the 2022 Viterra Championship.
 Lott led the team all the way to the final, where they lost to Mike McEwen.
 Doering was asked to be the alternate for Team McEwen at the 2022 Tim Hortons Brier, where they represented Manitoba.
 It was Doering's first trip to the Brier.
 Doering played in one game, and the team was eliminated after losing a tiebreaker.
 Doering joined the Alberta-based Team Karsten Sturmay to wrap up the season.
 They played in the 2022 Champions Cup Grand Slam event and finished 1–4.

 Doering remained on Team Sturmay for the 2022–23 curling season.
 The team began the season at the 2022 PointsBet Invitational, where they were eliminated after losing their first game against Colton Flasch.
 The team played in the 2023 Boston Pizza Cup, the Alberta men's provincial championship.
 There, they made it to the playoffs, losing to Aaron Sluchinski in the C1 vs. C2 page playoff game.
 The team is still qualified for the 2023 Tim Hortons Brier as the third Wild Card entry, after earning enough points on tour, by winning events like the Ed Werenich Golden Wrench Classic and the McKee Homes Fall Curling Classic.
 Doering is the current coach of the Polish Mixed Doubles national team.

 Mixed doubles

 Doering and partner Ashley Groff played at the 2018 and 2019 Canadian Mixed Doubles Curling Championships, going 2–5 at both events.

 Personal life

 Doering attended Garden City Collegiate in Winnipeg, and then the University of Winnipeg.
-He currently works as a community relations officer with the Winnipeg Humane Society.
 He is in a relationship with Ashley Groff.